 2. Consider medication.

 Lifestyle modifications make sense for anyone with elevated cholesterol.
-However, if your cardiovascular risk is high, your doctor may suggest a cholesterol-lowering medication, including statins.
+However, if your cardiovascular risk is high, your doctor may suggest cholesterol-lowering medication.

 3. Get moving.